 - Competence sufficient to architect, design, and implement software systems.

 You can also earn the master’s in Computer Information Systems with a concentration in IT Project Management by completing the BU MET Graduate Certificate in Information Technology and the Graduate Certificate in IT Project Management, plus two additional courses: Introduction to Probability and Statistics (MET CS 546 ) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
-Connect with a graduate admissions advisor at email@example.com to learn more about this option.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
+Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Master’s in Computer Information Systems Curriculum

 A total of 40 credits is required.

 Students who are declaring an MSCIS concentration in IT Project Management must complete the core and required concentration courses.